PaulaBarteau/data-migration/NMMNH/Telework/Paula Barteau.markdown

 -- | --
 1 | Meeting w/ Lindsey, discussed social media garden updates and ideas, and approach to PPM 1.5| Photographed "A walk through New Mexico" and uploaded exhibit pictures to inaturalist & gdocs for future social media.
+1| Writing posts for April 7th and 9th and uploading pictures for them.